Reference

 SSIS

-Use Azure DevOps Connector in API Source component to read data or in API Destination component to read/write data:
+Use Azure DevOps Connector in API Source or in API Destination SSIS Data Flow components to read or write data.

-This Endpoint belongs to WorkItems table, therefore you cannot work with it directly.
-Use this table and table-operation pair instead:
+This Endpoint belongs to the WorkItems table, therefore it is better to use it, instead of accessing the endpoint directly.
+Use this table and table-operation pair to delete work item:

 Azure DevOps